Jasonbrown7/inbox-concierge/apps/web/README.md

 The application uses an `AuthHandler` in `App.tsx` which acts as a gatekeeper.
 It uses the `useUser` hook to determine if a user is logged in.
 If they are, it renders the application's content via a React Router `<Outlet />`; otherwise, it displays the `LoginPage`.

-### Data Fetching
+### Data Fetching & UI Logic

+- **Logic Encapsulation**: The `InboxPage`'s complex logic is encapsulated in the `useInbox` custom hook.
+This hook handles all data fetching (for buckets and threads), mutations (for syncing and classifying), and returns the necessary data and state to the component.
-- **Inbox View**: On load, `InboxPage.tsx` automatically triggers a sync with the Gmail API via a POST request to `/api/threads/sync`.
-It then fetches the list of thread metadata from the backend's `GET /api/threads` endpoint.
+- **Initial Load**: On the initial load of the `InboxPage`, the application automatically triggers a sync with the Gmail API, followed immediately by the classification pipeline.
+- **UI**: The page uses a tabbed interface to filter threads by their assigned bucket.
+A "Reclassify" button allows the user to re-run the classification process, and an "Add rule" button opens a dialog for managing classification rules.
 - **Thread View**: When a user clicks on a thread, they are navigated to `/thread/:id`.
 The `ThreadPage.tsx` component then makes an on-demand request to `GET /api/threads/:id` to fetch the full content for that specific thread.
-This "lazy-loading" approach is highly efficient.